Millet porridge with spiced plum compote

-When preparing whole grains, I like to soak them well before cooking , as it helps to break down their protective layer of phytic acid, which also makes it easier to digest them.
-An additional bonus is that it reduces the cooking time as well.
 Phytic acid is the principal store for phosphorus in seeds, grains and pulses, it is thought to support the growth of the seed.
-However for humans and animals it is hard to digest and acts as an anti-nutrient, because it has a high mineral binding potency, especially for iron and zinc and may inhibit their absorption.
+However, it is hard to digest for humans and acts as an anti-nutrient, which means it has a high mineral binding potency, especially for iron and zinc and may inhibit their absorption.
 Therefore it’s a good idea to remove the phytic acid through soaking or fermentation.
-So, it comes at no surprise that you will almost always find some kind of grain or seed sitting around soaking in water on my kitchen counter.
+So, it comes at no surprise that you will almost always find some kind of grain or seed sitting around on my kitchen counter, soaking in water.

 Now, let’s get started.
 Here is what you need and how to prepare it: